 - River Sand 1/3rd part

-- Add a handful of fungicide.
+- Add a handful of fungicides.

 Once the container is ready.

-Dip the bottom of cuttings in rooting hormone and then insert them inside the soil about 1-1.5 inches deep.
+Dip the bottom of the cuttings in rooting hormone and then insert them inside the soil about 1-1.5 inches deep.

 And press gently around it.